matafokka/ExcelDarkThemeFix/README.md

 ### How can I help?

-If you're regular user, you can test this Add-In with different kinds of workbooks and report found issues.
-You could also install an older version of Microsoft Office and check if this Add-In is working with it.
+If you're regular user, you can test this Add-In with different kinds of workbooks and report found issues, or install an older version of Microsoft Office and check if this Add-In works with it.

 You can also spread the word about this Add-In (especially in non-English speaking parts of the Internet), so other people could have a less of a headache.